 Jack of all trades, master of none…

 Many of you have probably heard this phrase.
 If not, it refers to a person that is competent with many a skill, but no particular one.
-This phrase also forms the base for a series ‘Master of None’ which follows the life of a thirty year old actor, Dev, making his way in New York City.
+This phrase also forms the basis for a series ‘Master of None’ which follows the life of a thirty-year-old actor, Dev, making his way in New York City.
 This was the creation of Aziz Ansari and Alan Yang.
 Aziz Ansari is also the main character of the show.

 With just ten episodes, this show addresses issues that are relevant to every single one of us.
 A new perspective is brought to the table in a unique and funny way each time.
 The reason I am writing about this is because I just finished the final episode and yes, I am aware I am late to the bandwagon but better late than never right?